- 6 Education Reforms

 - Education Reform Resources

-It has been nearly a year since the coronavirus upended our education system and sent millions of children home for remote learning.
+It has been nearly two years since the coronavirus upended our education system and sent millions of children home for remote learning.
 The extended time out of the classroom and haphazard nature of school closures and opening decisions have put a spotlight on America's education system.

 A great country should have great schools.
 We can do better.